tilly111/adaptive_symmetry_breaking/readme.md

 sh runjobs.sh
 ```

 The results can be found in the data cluster folder.

-## TODO
-Installation instruction for
-- installation on cluster ?
-- installation on new cluster ?
-- installation of sidepkg aka lua5.3 mein erzfeind
+The logs are written to home/taust/log/

 ## Installation argos3 & Kilobot-plugin on Newmajorana
 ### argos3